 enquire about the impact of the menstrual pattern on social life (e.g. work and school attendances, ability to carry out activities of daily living, impact on sex life)

 emotional life (including symptoms of depression and distress)

-health-seeking (including interactions with other healthcare professionals).
+health-seeking behavior (including interactions with other healthcare professionals).

 Sexual and reproductive history

 Symptoms suggestive of systemic causes of bleeding such as hypothyroidism, hyperprolactinaemia, polycystic ovary syndrome, adrenal or hypothalamic disorders